 Groups or individuals may apply.
 Applications can include exhibitions, workshops, productions, concerts, festivals, personnel costs associated with projects, artist development, arts promotion and community participation.
 The fund does not cover buying capital items or equipment, competitions and prizes, food, travel, fundraising projects, ongoing administration or royalties.

-Please read the Application Guide (PDF, 389KB) for further information on the fund, to see if your project is eligible and how to complete the application form.
+Please read the Application Guide (PDF, 389KB) for further information on the fund, to see if your project is eligible and how to complete an application.